 Translation, Theory and Practice in Europe

-In the second semester the course will focus on independent translation project work from your main language into English.
+The second semester of the course will focus on independent translation project work from your main language into English.
 You will be expected to agree a project with your tutor, for which you will translate a text from your main language into English and provide commentary on the text either in the form of annotations or in a separate analytical essay.
 You will be expected to contextualise your project within the debates and issues discussed in the first semester, utilising the appropriate approaches and resources for your chosen text.

 Fascism in Western Europe